 Like most things that change in the digital marketing world, people come to accept it in the end.
 I think once we understand more of the new Klout metric, it will bring more relief to marketers and all the complaints will just be a passing.
 But we shall see.

-If you have been affected by the new change, please share your thoughts in the comments below!This entry was posted in Technology, Social Media and tagged klout, social media metrics.
+If you have been affected by the new change, please share your thoughts in the comments below!This entry was posted in Technology and tagged klout, social media metrics.
 Bookmark the permalink.